-How we manage your homeowners or condominium association in Edinburg
+How we deal with your homeowners or condominium association in Edinburg

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-a useful reference for property owners in Edinburg
+a useful source for rental investors in Edinburg

 - Collections and evictions